 On Friday, the penultimate day of the Campus 2018, Martin Blankemeyer, founder and CEO of Münchner Filmwerkstatt e.V., spent the whole day with the participants.
 As an experienced director of seminars on a wide range of film-specific topics, he was involved in teaching the subject of film production and film financing.
 After his Masterclass, the third and final cinema screening followed.
 “L’Animale” by the Austrian director, screenwriter and producer Katharina Mückstein.
 This formed the cinematic base for the final unit on Saturday: “Tools of a director: Heart, Mind, Analysis”, in which Mückstein conveyed her knowledge of the arduous first steps of young (female) filmmakers.
 During a lunch, these topics were discussed and philosophized far beyond the teaching unit.

 The conclusion of this year’s campus was the traditional presentation of diplomas.
-In the cozy atmosphere of Künstlerhaus Büchsenhausen the talents once again reflected on the lessons learned last week and were already musing on possible joint projects.
+In the cozy atmosphere of Künstlerhaus Büchsenhausen the talents once again reflected on the lessons learned during the week and were already musing on possible joint projects.
 The overwhelming feedback from the participants (see following page) is an enormous incentive for the campus team and already creates great anticipation for the 2019 edition.